 No, they are similar in ingredients used, however, garam masala does not use make use of turmeric.

-Turmeric is one of the main ingredients used in curry powder to give it its yellow color.
+Turmeric is one of the main ingredients used in it to give it its yellow color.

 More Seasoning and Spices Recipes